beyang/go-envdata/README.md

 go-envdata packages environment variables into Go binaries.
 Inspired by [go-bindata](https://sourcegraph.com/github.com/jteeuwen/go-bindata).

-Currently tested with bash and *nix systems.
-YMMV with other shells/architectures.
+Tries to be shell/OS-agnostic, but currently tested with bash and *nix systems.

 Usage
 -----